Northern lights, majestic waterfalls … Welcome to Iceland, one of the tourist destinations most current trends!

 Why Iceland has become in recent years as a popular destination for tourists around the world?
 The reason is simple: the top 10 things to do in Iceland is amazing and will delight even the most jaded of tourists.
-The density of activities to do and things to see show that it is impossible not to visit Iceland at least once in your life.
+The density of activities to do and things to see is that it is impossible not to visit Iceland at least once in your life.

 1. Go to the hot springs of Myvatn

-Although the “Blue Lagoon” is the most famous hot spring in Iceland, the reality is that there are countless other hot springs around the country that are worth visiting and cost much less than the Blue Lagoon (the price per person is at least 35 euros).
-Located in the north, the village of Myvatn hot springs are much less popular – and cheaper – than Blue Lagoon.
+Although the “Blue Lagoon” (Blue Lagoon) is the most famous hot spring in Iceland, the reality is that there are countless other hot springs around the country that are worth visiting and cost much less than the Blue Lagoon (the price per person is at least 35 euros).
+Located in the north, the village of Myvatn home to hot springs much less popular – and cheaper – than Blue Lagoon.
 An ideal place to go if you are traveling off the beaten track in search of authenticity.

 2. Make the campsite at the foot of Skogafoss